-where $\t(\F_2)$ is understood as the constant cosheaf; \item The cosheaves $F_p^P$, for all $p\in \N$, are the exterior powers of $F_1^P$:
+where $N\otimes\F_2$ is understood as the constant cosheaf. \item The cosheaves $F_p^P$, for all $p\in \N$, are the exterior powers of $F_1^P$:

-in particular $F_0^P$ is the constant cosheaf $\F_2$; \item For all $p\in \N$, the sheaf $F^p_P$ is the dual of $F^P_p$, that is to say:
+in particular, $F_0^P$ is the constant cosheaf $\F_2$. \item For all $p\in \N$, the sheaf $F^p_P$ is the dual of $F^P_p$; that is to say,

-\item For all $k\in \N$, the groups of the cosheaf $F_k^X$ are defined on cubes indexed by $\sigma^1\leq \sigma^q$ by the formula:
+\item For all $k\in \N$, the groups of the cosheaf $F_k^X$ are defined on cubes indexed by $\sigma^1\leq \sigma^q$ by the formula

-where $\alpha$ is a generator of $T\sigma^1\cap\t^*(\Z)$.
-For a more general cube $\sigma^p\leq\sigma^q$ the group is given by:
+where $\alpha$ is a generator of $T\sigma^1\cap M$.
+For a more general cube $\sigma^p\leq\sigma^q$, the group is given by

 See Figure~\ref{fig:F1} for an example.
 The morphisms between these groups are given by quotients and inclusions.
-Note that even though $F_k^X$ is defined on the whole cubical subdivision of $K$, its support\footnote{i.e. the union of the closed cubes carrying non-trivial groups.} is contained in $X$.
-It is a sub-cosheaf of $F^P_p$ and we denote the inclusion by $i_p:F^X_p\subset F^P_p$; \item For all $p\in \N$, the sheaf $F^p_X$ is the dual of $F^X_p$, that is to say:
+Note that even though $F_k^X$ is defined on the whole cubical subdivision of $K$, its support\footnote{The support of $F_k^X$ is the union of the closed cubes carrying non-trivial groups.} is contained in $X$.
+It is a sub-cosheaf of $F^P_p$, and we denote the inclusion by $i_p:F^X_p\subset F^P_p$. \item For all $p\in \N$, the sheaf $F^p_X$ is the dual of $F^X_p$; that is to say,

-we denote the adjoint projection of $i_p$ by $i^p:F_P^p\rightarrow F_X^p$. \end{enumerate} \end{dfn}
+We denote the adjoint projection of $i_p$ by $i^p\colon F_P^p\rightarrow F_X^p$. \end{enumerate} \end{dfn}